infinum/eightshift-docs/website/forms/php/filters/blocks/additional-blocks.md

 ```

 :::note
-Blocks should be added with their fully qualified block names, e.g. `eightshift-boilerplate/heading`.
+Blocks should be listed with their _fully qualified_ names, e.g. `eightshift-boilerplate/heading`.
 :::